rhodyprog4ds/BrownFall25/resources/glossary.md

 target
 :  the output of a prediction algorithm
 :  also called the dependent variable or label

+task
+:  (in ML) the big picture goal of the model, e.g. classification, regression or clustering.

 test accuracy
 :  percentage of predictions that the model predict correctly, based on held-out (previously unseen) test data